DS-567/AMD-AOHW25_620/README.md

 # *From Brain-Inspiration to Silicon-Realisation:* SNN-based Smart Watchdogs for RISC-V Fault Detection

+---

+## UPDATE: This project was selected as a winner in the AMD Open Hardware Design Competition 2025 (Adaptive Computing - PhD Category)! 🏆

 Team number: **AOHW25_620**

 *Submission to the AMD Open Hardware Design Competition 2025*: **Spiking Neural Network (SNN)-based Smart Watchdogs for RISC-V Fault Detection**.